-Some research has suggested that treatment with antibiotics might be an alternative to surgery but antibiotics don’t work in all cases and removal of the appendix is the main treatment.
-Antibiotic therapy alone is usually reserved for patients who are not suitable for surgery such as being too frai.
+Sometimes antibiotics might be used instead of surgery but antibiotics don’t work in all cases and removal of the appendix is the main treatment.
+Antibiotics may be used if surgery is delayed, for example if you have to travel a long way to have the operation, or for patients who are not suitable for surgery such as being too frail.
 Your doctor may prescribe antibiotics before surgery to reduce the risk of infection.

 If you think that you or someone in your care may have appendicitis, it is important that you see a doctor as soon as possible.